Samsung’s Bixby Views lets developers make voice apps with visuals

 Voice app developers in categories like news, navigation, or ridesharing can also register their app in Natural Language Categories, a way for Bixby to recommend a voice app based on user needs if you simply say “I need a ride” rather than asking for a specific capsule by name.

 The news was shared at the Samsung Developer Conference (SDC) today at the McEnery Convention Center in San Jose, California.
+Samsung also introduced One UI 2 for mobile app developers and plans in 2020 for hardware manufacturers to create SmartThings-compatible devices.

 Bixby Templates will launch with premade apps for creating facts, joke, or quiz voice apps.
 There’s also an information graph template.